Skip to main content

 Why You Should Let Us Solve Your Company Naming Conundrum

-We use the most advanced screening tools to ensure that you are not at risk of being too close to marks by other companies.
-This allows you to save time while we deliver results.
-We can even search for similar trademarks in other countries to ensure that you have IP rights overseas.
+We use the most advanced screening tools to ensure that you are not at risk of being too close to marks used by other companies in your space.
+This allows you to save time while we deliver results that you can have confidence in.
+We can even search for similar trademarks in other countries to ensure that you can secure IP rights overseas.

 As well as ensuring that you mitigate levels of trademark risk, we can help in other areas too.
-This includes completing the right description of goods and services for your proposed brand and determining the right trademark classes for your proposed trademark.
+This includes completing the right description of goods and services for your proposed brand and determining the right trademark classes for your proposed trademark registration.

-Dodge the cost of an expensive legal service while still gaining the quality solution you need to protect the future of your brand.
+Our naming process can result in a great choice between multiple relevant names.
+We recommend you still speak with a trademark attorney for a legal opinion, but why not dodge the cost of an expensive legal service initially while still gaining the quality solution you need to protect the future of your brand?

-To top it off, we work for a flat fee, which means we repeat the screening process as many times as it takes to earn your satisfaction.
-We can even screen an additional name for your company if required.
+To top it off, we work for a flat fee, which means we repeat the screening process as many times as it takes until you have some viable name candidates.
+We can even screen additional names that your agency, your team, or others come up with for your company, if you would like.
 That’s why we’re here!
 We deliver a cost-effective solution and put your needs first.

-If you are interested in learning more about how our trademark screening solutions can protect the future of your brand and ensure a successful naming process registration, please do not hesitate to contact us today.
-A friendly member of our team will be happy to assist you further.
+If you are interested in learning more about how our trademark screening solutions can protect the future of your brand and ensure a successful naming process and trademark registration, please do not hesitate to contact us today.
+An experienced, senior member of our team will be happy to assist you further.